Six Thinking Hats

 Variations

 Use individual hats for one-on-one coaching.
 Run a 'mini hat' version with just 3 hats for quick decisions: White → Black → Green.
+Adapt the duration of discussions based on group size or familiarity with the method.
+You can introduce more hats if needed for specialized discussions.

 Where it fits